aehrc/vector-integration-simulation-pipeline/README.md

  - n\_swaps: If there was a rearrangement, the number of times that pieces of the integrated part of the virus were swapped
  - n\_delete: If there was a deletion, the number of pieces deleted from the integrated part of the virus

-After annotation with simulated reads, the following columns are added:
+After annotation with simulated reads, the following columns are added  ('*int-info.annotated.tsv'):

  - left_chimeric: Chimeric reads that span the left junction
  - right\_chimeric: Chimeric reads that span the left junction